Dan Levy's Avatar DanLevy.net

 This quiz is designed to test (and deepen) your knowledge of the native Date API.
 Use the green buttons for hints & explanations!
 Hopefully by the end of the challenge you’ll have solidified your understanding of Date’s in JavaScript.

-NOTE: Assume all examples run with GMT-7 timezone offset.
+NOTE: Assume all examples assume GMT-7 local timezone.

 const d1 = new Date(2020, 1, 1)